pivotal/docs-tap/aws-services/reference/supported-services.hbs.md

 # Supported AWS Services

-This topic lists the AWS services that are supported by the AWS Services package.
+This topic lists the services that are supported by the AWS Services package.

 ## <a id="postgresql"></a> RDS PostgreSQL